 Minutes later, the lower body goes numb, I feel as if my upper body is floating.
 I continue observing my body, part by part.

 As the 300000 millisecond storm came to an end, I recuperated and went to breakfast.
 What has just happened?
-Not being ready yet to talk about and share this experience, I decided to keep it to myself for the day and not to speak to the teacher about it.
-The remainder of the day was business as usual with one exception.
+Not ready to talk about this, I decide to keep this experience to myself for now and not speak about it with the teacher.
+The remainder of the day was business as usual, with one exception.

 Before the course started, my roommate and I mutually agreed to keep the room thermostat set to between 18°C and 20°C. And this deal was honored.
 BUT, when the last meditation session of the day ended, I went up to the room, got ready for bed, and right before laying down in bed, I took a glance at the thermostat and read 25°C. My blood pressure rose.
 Sneaky Russian!
 My roommate actually looks like one of those footballers who don’t sing during an anthem, but just stand there with a serious and intense look on their face and then dangerously slide tackle other players during the game.
 I’d show him!

-I don’t want to reproach him because then I’d be breaking the vow of silence.
+I don’t want to reproach him because then I’d be breaking the vow of noble silence.
 If I simply lower the thermostat to 20°C, then I am reacting and creating conflict, an I don’t want to do that.
 What made me sign up for this Vipassana course?!
 If I lower the thermostat to 20°C, the man might actually become cold and suffer.
 If I leave it at 25°C, I don’t even want to think of what would happen to me during the night.
 What has he done?!
+He already wakes me up twice every morning!
 How could he put me in such a tough situation?!
 I already went through hell once today, he wants me to go through it again during the night?!

 I raise the thermostat back to 25°C, drink two glasses of water, turn the lights off, and brace myself.
 Minutes later, as I am falling asleep, I hear my roommate enter the room, prepare for sleep, and go to bed.

 Hours later, at some God knows what hour during the middle of the night, I wake up soaked in sweat with a sharp headache.
 Hellfire in the room.
 I get up as slowly as possible in order not to shake my head too much, splash myself with cold water, and drink several glasses of water while thinking, “I don’t care what anyone says, I know that he, too, is suffering right now.
 How could anyone not suffer sleeping in a closed room with 25°C?!”
-I look at my roommate, he is sleeping completely uncovered, torturing himself with that blanket.
+I look at my roommate, and see him sleeping half covered, torturing himself with that blanket.
 Why did we need all this?
 I go back to bed, not touching the thermostat.

 Vipassana Meditation Day 6